-- 2.1 As a local authority, Perth & Kinross Council carry out its business in accordance with the law and proper standards, to ensure that public money is used economically, efficiently, and effectively with due regard to the achievement of sustainability. - 2.2 The Local Government in Scotland Act 2003 places a specific duty on the Council to make arrangements to secure best value and ensure continuous improvement in terms of the services it delivers to the people of Perth & Kinross. - A comprehensive and robust governance framework is integral to the Council's ability to discharge these responsibilities.
-We must have proper arrangements in place to enable us to discharge our functions and responsibilities effectively and ensure that as an organisation we achieve our defined outcomes and manage risk effectively. - 2.4 As well as providing assurance as to the effectiveness of the governance arrangements in place for the Council, this Annual Governance Statement also covers the four organisations that are included in the Council's Group Accounts. - Live Active Leisure Limited (included in our accounts as subsidiary) - Horsecross Arts Limited (included in our accounts as subsidiary) - > Tayside Valuation Joint Board (included in our accounts as associate): - Tayside Contracts (included in our accounts as associate)
+- 2.1 As a local authority, Perth & Kinross Council must conduct its business in accordance with the law and proper standards and ensure that public money is used economically, efficiently, and effectively with due regard to the achievement of sustainability. - 2.2 The Local Government in Scotland Act 2003 also places a specific duty on the Council to make arrangements to secure best value and ensure continuous improvement in terms of the services it delivers to the people of Perth & Kinross. - 2.3 A comprehensive and robust governance framework is integral to the Council's ability to discharge these responsibilities.
+We must have proper arrangements in place to enable us to discharge our functions and responsibilities, achieve our defined outcomes and manage risk effectively. - 2.4 As well as providing assurance as to the effectiveness of the governance arrangements in place for the Council, this Annual Governance Statement also covers the four organisations that are included in the Council's Group Accounts. - Live Active Leisure Limited (included in our accounts as subsidiary) - Horsecross Arts Limited (included in our accounts as subsidiary) - Tayside Valuation Joint Board (included in our accounts as associate): - Tayside Contracts (included in our accounts as associate)